android-ui-testing/Cookbook/docs/content/practices/emulator_setup.md

 ## Conclusion

 * Use docker emulators </br>
-  _You also will have an opportunity to run them with `Kubernetes`, to make it scalable in the future_
+  _You'll also have the opportunity to run them with `Kubernetes`, to make it scalable in the future_

-* Start fresh emulators each test batch and kill them after all of your tests finished</br>
+* Start fresh emulators on each test batch and kill them after all of your tests finished</br>
-  _Emulators tend to leak and may not work properly after some time_
+  _Emulators tend to freeze and may not work properly after idling for some time_

-* Use the same emulator as on CI locally</br>
+* Use the same emulator locally as on your CI </br>
   _All devices are different.
 It can save you a lot of time with debugging and understanding why your test works locally and fails on CI.
-It won't be possible to run Docker emulator on macOS or Windows, because of [haxm#51](https://github.com/intel/haxm/issues/51#issuecomment-389731675).
+It won't be possible to run Docker emulators on macOS or Windows, because of [haxm#51](https://github.com/intel/haxm/issues/51#issuecomment-389731675).
 Use AVD to launch them on such machines (script above may help you)_

 !!! warning

-    To run an emulator on CI with a docker, make sure that nested virtualisation supported and KVM installed.
+    To run an emulator on CI with a docker, make sure that nested virtualisation is supported and KVM is installed.
     You can check more details [here](https://developer.android.com/studio/run/emulator-acceleration#vm-linux)